Moving Furniture Abroad

 - Start packing early.
 Packing will take longer than you think (unless you think it will take really long) so it’s good to get started early.
 A couple of months before the move date is best.
 Refer back to your list of furniture and highlight the items that you won’t need until after you’ve moved.
 You should pack these first, working down the list toward the items that you use most regularly.

 - Load the container in a sensible order.
 Start with the bigger, heavier items and put them around the sides of the container.
 It’s a good way to spread the weight and it creates a cushion for the more delicate items in the middle.
-You should allocate one box for all your essential items that you’ll need upon your arrival (eg. toothbrushes, tea bags etc) and put this at the front of the container.
+You should allocate one box for all your essential items that you’ll need upon your arrival (eg. toothbrushes and tea bags) and put this at the front of the container.

 Packing specific items